Why is this medication prescribed?

 Do not let anyone else use your medication.
 Your prescription is probably not refillable.
 If you feel you need additional treatment, call your doctor.

-Lice are generally spread by close head-to-head contact or from items that come in contact with your head.
-Do not share combs, brushes, towels, pillows, hats, scarves, or hair accessories.
+To help prevent the spread of lice from one person to another, do not share combs, brushes, towels, pillows, hats, scarves, or hair accessories.
 Be sure to check everyone in your immediate family for head lice if another family member is being treated for lice.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.